This is the first of a series - A beginners guide to Sourcing and Social recruitment. In this video I explain the basic concepts of Boolean Search.

 When you boil it down to its most basic components, it becomes obvious what the Star Wars saga is really about: the importance of recruiting.

 Think about it.
 Emperor Palpatine was probably the greatest recruiter of his time.
-He understood that if he could convince the number…Continue
+He understood that if he could convince the number one talent in the galaxy to join his side, hundreds of…Continue

 My good friend, @Rayanne invited me to be a guest on her new radio show HR Latte.

-I said, "Rayanne, dear, I'm not so interesting so why don't you invite some people from the Animal Crew as well; you know a bunch of people who regularly call into the…Continue
+I said, "Rayanne, dear, I'm not so interesting so why don't you invite some people from the Animal Crew as well; you know a bunch of people who regularly call into the Recruiting Animal Show?"

 Kinesthetic learners make up over one-third of the population, so most people learn by doing.
 This is where games come in.
 Using games in the workplace combines all of the senses, not to mention all three learning types (visual, auditory, and kinesthetic).
 Gamification (game-if-ick-ation) can …Continue